Share a Yarn

 Connecting athletes with First Nations communities and helping them become advocates within their sport.

-The Share a Yarn initiative aims to provide Australian Elite Athletes with meaningful opportunities to connect and build relationships with Aboriginal and Torres Strait Islander (ATSI) communities, and learn more about the differing cultures, lands, histories, and people within them.
+The Share a Yarn initiative aims to provide Australian Elite Athletes with meaningful opportunities to connect and build relationships with Aboriginal and Torres Strait Islander communities, and learn more about the differing cultures, lands, histories, and people within them.

 It aims to provide a platform for athletes to then share these learnings and advocate within the sporting community, and wider Australian community.